Arcanorum/rogueworld/README.md

 ### Deployment notes
 If deploying to a remote Linux server where you want to run the game server in the background as a service, you might find the provided dungeonz service file useful.

-While in the project root directory in a terminal, move the dungeonz service file to the services directory:
+While in the project root directory in a terminal, copy the dungeonz service file to the services directory:

 `cp dungeonz.service ../../etc/systemd/system/dungeonz.service`

 Give it permissions:

-`chmod 644 /etc/systemd/system/dungeonz.service`
+`chmod 644 ../../etc/systemd/system/dungeonz.service`

 And use the service with: